If you’re looking for a great way to use up tons of extra summer squash, use our delicious salt & vinegar squash chips recipe!

-On numerous occasions, my wife (aka The Tyrant) has threatened to leave me for someone else who appreciates squash more, since I suggested that we might not need 400 squash plants in our edible landscape.
+On numerous occasions, my wife (aka The Tyrant) has threatened to leave me for suggesting that we might not need 400 squash plants in our edible landscape.
 (In case you’re wondering, I’m always the voice of reason in these and similar disagreements that arise.)

 Susan’s side of the story: There aren’t 400 plants…more like 40.
 And they’re beautiful landscape plants.
-Besides, Jackson (the duck) loves squash blossoms and if we don’t plant 40 plants we won’t get squash.
+Besides, some of our ducks love eating squash blossoms and if we don’t plant 40 plants we won’t get enough squash.
 Yes dear.
 You are ever the voice of reason. 😉

 The seemingly rational thing to do would be to grow less squash and seek out a good marriage counselor who has experience dealing with these sorts of vegetable disputes.
 Maybe we’ll do that next year.

 But what do we do with the 4.5 tons of squash we have on our countertops, floors, bedroom dresser, tabletops, etc. this year?